KamilCybulski/JS30-Drumkit/README.md

 ========== Instructions<br>
  The idea is pretty simple.
 On the upper panel you have 6 buttons, described as 'loops'.
-Pressing any of them will play a longer audio file, that will keep replaying itself, unitll you press a key again.
+Pressing any of the related key (on keyboard!) will play a longer audio file, that will keep replaying itself, unitll you press a key again.
 This is supposed to toggle on and off some sort of "background music"

  On the lower panel, you have buttons for the short sounds.
-Pressing a button will just play a sound once.
+Pressing a related key will just play a sound once.

  So far this supports only keyboard.
 I'll make a tablet-friendly version soon.
  This kind of stuff isn't really supposed to be used on mobiles (too many buttons to fit them on small screen - and you want the entire